openhive-network/wax-doc/src/typescript/config/init-with-config.md

 # Using Custom Options

+!!!secondary Optimization notice
-**Note:** Custom options allow configuring specific endpoints and settings to optimize for performance, network latency, or other custom needs.
+Custom options allow configuring specific endpoints and settings to optimize for performance, network latency, or other custom needs.
+!!!

 ## Initializing Wax interface with options